moar-regex/moar/documentation/implementation.md

 # moar Implementation Details

-Moar is the first implementation of MOA (Memory Occurence Automata).
-It aims to support all features provided in Dominik's paper while also shipping with a API that is inspired by Java's Pattern class.
+Moar is the first implementation of deterministica MOA (Memory Occurence Automata).
+It aims to support all features provided in Dominik & Markus' paper while also shipping with a API that is inspired by Java's Pattern class.
 However, we only support a subset of Regexes compared to Java Patterns, in order to simplify the Grammar.

 ## Utility classes/interfaces